protontypes/open-sustainable-technology/README.md

 - [PowNet](https://github.com/Critical-Infrastructure-Systems-Lab/PowNet) - A least-cost optimization model for simulating the Unit Commitment and Economic Dispatch of large-scale (regional to country) power systems.
 - [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL) - A library of power system component models written in the Modelica language that can be used for power system dynamic analysis, such as phasor time-domain simulations.
 - [RAMP](https://github.com/RAMP-project/RAMP) - A bottom-up stochastic model for the generation of high-resolution multi-energy profiles, conceived for application in contexts where only rough information about users' behaviour are obtainable.
-- [POMATO](https://github.com/richard-weinhold/pomato) - An easy to use tool for the comprehensive analysis of the modern electricity market.
-- [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/wiki/Home) - A lightweight simulation tool for high level analyses of renewable energy integration in large power systems.
-- [reV](https://github.com/NREL/reV) - Enables the efficient and scalable computation of renewable energy generation, levelized cost of energy, application of geospatial exclusion layers, and generation of renewable energy supply curves.
-- [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market.
 - [energy-py](https://github.com/ADGEfficiency/energy-py) - Reinforcement learning for energy systems.
 - [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems.
 - [onsset](https://github.com/OnSSET/onsset) - A GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
-- [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
 - [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus.
 - [tsam](https://github.com/FZJ-IEK3-VSA/tsam) - A Python package which uses different machine learning algorithms for the aggregation of time series.
-- [TimeSeriesClustering](https://github.com/holgerteichgraeber/TimeSeriesClustering.jl) - Provides simple integration of multi-dimensional time-series data (e.g. multiple attributes such as wind availability, solar availability, and electricity demand) in a single aggregation process.
 - [GridPath](https://github.com/blue-marble/gridpath) - A versatile simulation and optimization platform for power-system planning and operations.
 - [ANDES](https://github.com/curent/andes) - Power system transient dynamics simulation with symbolic modeling and numerical analysis.
-- [REISE.jl](https://github.com/Breakthrough-Energy/REISE.jl) - Renewable Energy Integration Simulation Engine.
 - [ESDL](https://github.com/EnergyTransition/ESDL) - A modelling language created for the components in an energy system and their relations towards each other.
 - [Transactive Energy Service System](https://github.com/slacgismo/TESS) - A platform to design, deploy, and operate transactive energy systems in electric utility retail environments.
 - [Minpower](https://github.com/adamgreenhall/minpower) - An open source toolkit for students and researchers in power systems.
-- [TIMES-Ireland Model](https://github.com/MaREI-EPMG/times-ireland-model) - Information on the Irish energy system as it is today and the best available projections for what the future technology and fuel options and demands will be.
 - [Frictionless Energy data](https://sentinel-energy.github.io/friendly_data/) - Common medium to facilitate the flow of data between energy and environmental models in a way that can be automated.
 - [Open Modeling Framework](https://github.com/dpinney/omf) - A set of Python libraries for simulating power systems behavior with an emphasis on cost-benefit analysis of emerging technologies.
 - [PSP-UFU](https://github.com/Thales1330/PSP) - Open-Source Software with advanced GUI features and CAD tools for electrical power system studies.
-- [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.
-- [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
-- [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
-- [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.
-- [Asset-level Transition Risk in the Global Coal, Oil, and Gas Supply Chains](https://github.com/Lkruitwagen/global-fossil-fuel-supply-chain) - The global fossil fuel supply chain, mapped at the asset-level.
-- [draf](https://github.com/DrafProject/draf) - Analysis and decision support framework for local multi-energy hubs focusing on demand response.
 - [GENeSYS-MOD](https://git.tu-berlin.de/genesysmod/genesys-mod-public) - An open-source energy system model, originally based on the Open-Source Energy Modeling System (OSeMOSYS) framework, with various additions.
-- [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) - An Open Optimisation Model of the Earth Energy System.
-- [tell](https://github.com/IMMM-SFA/tell) - An open-source Python package to model future hourly total electricity loads.
-- [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabling researchers to analyse and evaluate energy policy instruments and their impact on the actors.
-- [AMIRIS-Py](https://gitlab.com/dlr-ve/esy/amiris/amiris-py) - Python tools for the electricity market model AMIRIS.
 - [PREP-SHOT](https://github.com/PREP-NexT/PREP-SHOT) - A transparent, modular, and open-source Energy Capacity Expansion Model.
 - [HYBRID](https://github.com/idaholab/HYBRID) - A modeling toolset to assess the integration and economic viability of Integrated Energy Systems.
 - [FAME](https://gitlab.com/fame-framework/fame-core) - Its purpose is supporting the rapid development and fast execution of complex agent-based energy system simulations.